gupta-himanshu/scala-for-beginners/Important-Points2.md

 37. To prevent a concrete val field in an abstract base class from being overridden in a subclass, declare the field as a final val.

+38. Defining a class as a case class results in a lot of boilerplate code being generated, with the following benefits:
+• An apply method is generated, so you don’t need to use the new keyword to create a new instance of the class.
+• Accessor methods are generated for the constructor parameters because case class constructor parameters are val by default.
+Mutator methods are also generated for parameters declared as var .
+• A good, default toString method is generated.
+• An unapply method is generated, making it easy to use case classes in match ex‐ pressions.
+• equals and hashCode methods are generated.
+• A copy method is generated.